jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (8) Subsection (1)(i) does not apply if 2 persons (persons A and B) are both associated with a third person (person C) under subsection (1)(c).

 ### 3 Meaning of term financial services
-(1) For the purposes of this Act, the term financial services means any one or more of the following activities:
+(1) For the purposes of this Act, the term financial services means any 1 or more of the following activities:
   (a) the exchange of currency (whether effected by the exchange of bank notes or coin, by crediting or debiting accounts, or otherwise):
   (b) the issue, payment, collection, or transfer of ownership of a cheque or letter of credit:
   (c) the issue, allotment, drawing, acceptance, endorsement, or transfer of ownership of a debt security: